snakemake-workflows/rna-seq-star-deseq2/README.md

 This workflow performs a differential gene expression analysis with STAR and Deseq2.

 # Usage
+## Have an `AWS Parallel Cluster` ( using slurm as the scheduler ) Running.
+From the headnode, proceed to the following steps.

 ## Prereq : Conda
 - Have conda activated.